 End of life for IBM POWER6 and POWER7

 If you run IBM i on IBM Power Systems, this will hopefully come as a friendly reminder.
-IBM will be discontinuing hardware support on POWER6 machines at end of Q1 2019 and for POWER7 at end of Q3 2019.
+IBM has discontinued hardware support on POWER6 machines, followed by end of support for POWER7 at end of Q3 2019.
 You can find details on servers affected by the service discontinuation in the below announcement.

 What This Means

 For the folks still running on older P6 and P7 machines, it is important that you make a transition to newer POWER8 and POWER9 systems or find other ways to adapt.
 Companies who plan on taking a reactive stance on this will be exposed to greater security and reliability risks after support is removed on these machines.
 If you are sitting on old hardware you must find new ways to ensure these systems continue running reliably.

 For IBM i shops running smaller workloads on a single POWER6 licensed IBM i core, you may be thinking IBM’s decision to discontinue service is ridiculous.
 It may even feel like you signed the paperwork for your P6 machine just a few years ago.
 My first question is always, “IBM i years or calendar years?”.
 I say this half-jokingly.
 Based on many of my conversations with IBM i shops, “a few years ago” tends to actually be more like six to eight years.
 We also have to understand that IBM i is not the only hardware manufacturer that discontinues support on hardware.